Skip to content

 Create a Stadia Maps account

 No credit card is required to create an account, and we offer a free tier for non-commercial users.
 Commercial and higher-volume plans start at just $20/month.
-If you have any questions about pricing or aren't sure which plan you need, contact us via email.
+If you have any questions about pricing or aren't sure which plan you need, contact us via email at support@stadiamaps.com.

-After verifying your email address, we'll walk you through setting up your domain authentication or API key.
-Then you're ready to migrate!
+Once you create an account, the onboarding flow will walk you through setting up domain authentication or an API key.
+After entering your domain or generating an API key, you're ready to migrate!
 If you are using the Stamen URLs directly, proceed to our URL-based migration steps.
-Otherwise, find your framework under the framework/library migration steps.
+Otherwise, find your framework under the next section.

 Toner Hybrid Deprecation Notice

-Note that the Toner Hybrid style is deprecated.
+Note that the Toner Hybrid style is no longer available in raster form.
 You can recreate this by combining the lines and labels layer groups.
-Additionally, you may find that you can achieve the same (or better) by migrating your application to vector styles (currently in beta).
+Additionally, you may find that you can achieve the same (or better!) by migrating your application to the Toner vector styles and using only the layers you need.

 URL-based migration steps